seven-hills-technology/seven-hills-technology.github.io/_posts/2018-10-29-why-use-gsuite-reseller.markdown

 excerpt: As of February 2018, Google had 4 million businesses using G Suite for email and file storage, collaborating on documents, video conferencing and more.
 sticky: true
 author: Brad Gardner
+description: Using a reseller for GSuite gives you front line support and the peace of mind that you don't miss any implementation details when deploying GSuite.
+Set up GSuite with Seven Hills Technology today.
 ---

 ![Google G Suite Logo](/images/gsuite.png){:class="img-center"}